dark-side/sports_hub_php_skeleton/README.md

 #### 3. Setup project environment and dependencies

-- Run `setenv.sh` from the root folder to create .env file. should appear in `src` folder with updated database connection data.
+- Run `setenv.sh` (`setenv_mac.sh` on Mac) from the root folder to create .env file. should appear in `src` folder with updated database connection data.

 - Install Composer packages (`vendor` folder should appear in `src` folder):
   ```